MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-command.md

 | *FolderName* | string | | The name of the folder to add to the table. |

 > [!NOTE]
-> If you specify an existing column with a different type, the command will fail.
+> If you try to alter a column type, the command will fail.
+Use the [`.alter column`](alter-column.md) command instead.

 > [!TIP]
 > Use `.show table [TableName] cslschema` to get the existing column schema before you alter it.